JihadBadran/react-npm-module-skeleton/README.md

 - Run Storybook: `npm run storybook`
 - Build: `npm run build`
 - publish to NPM (after you login to npm through terminal): `npm publish`

+# Contributors
+if you see something wrong or something that can be enhanced, feel free to create an issue. and if you are interested in being a contributer, that would be amazing :)